Agoric/documentation/main/zoe/api/zoe-contract-facet.md

   - `zcfSeat?` `ZCFSeat` - Optional
   - Returns: `ZCFSeat`
   - All `amounts` in `gains` must be of this `ZCFMint`'s `brand`.
-    The `gains`' keywords are in the namespace of that seat.
+    The `gains`' keywords are in the namespace of that `seat`.
     Add the `gains` to that `seat`'s `allocation`.
     The resulting state must be offer safe.
 (Currently, increasing assets can never violate offer safety.)
-    Mint that amount of assets into the pooled `purse`.
+    Mints that amount of assets into the pooled `purse`.
     If a `seat` is provided, it is returned.
 Otherwise a new `seat` is returned.
 - `burnLosses(losses. zcfSeat)`